When you apply for retirement, you will be required to

 Partner: Someone you are married to or registered

-with for at least one year prior to
+with for at least one

-your effective date of retirement.
-Someone can become an
+year prior to your effective date of retirement.

-eligible spouse or domestic partner after retirement, if you
+Someone can become an eligible spouse or domestic partner after

-are married or registered for at
+retirement, if you are married or registered

-are at least 55 years old at the
+least 55 years old at the time

-time of your death, and you chose the Unmodified Option at the
+of your death, and you chose the Unmodified Option at the time

-time of retirement.
+of retirement.

 -

-unmarried under the age of 18, or unmarried and a full-time
+option is a child who is unmarried under the age of 18, or

-student under the age of 22
+unmarried and a full-time student under the age of 22.

 Designated Beneficiary